ucgmsim/nzgmdb/wiki/Parse-Geonet.md

-# 🌊 Parse GeoNet
+# 🔍 Parse GeoNet

-This step in the NZGMDB pipeline fetches earthquake event data and seismic waveforms from GeoNet.
-It creates the earthquake source table, station magnitude table, and downloads MSEED files for subsequent processing.
+This step in the NZGMDB pipeline combines earthquake catalog querying and waveform extraction in a single efficient process.
+Rather than separately querying the catalog and then downloading waveforms, this integrated approach fetches earthquake event data from GeoNet and immediately retrieves corresponding seismic waveforms for each event, creating the earthquake source table, station magnitude table, and downloading MSEED files for subsequent processing.

+**Key Efficiency:** By processing catalog data and waveform retrieval together this saves software processing time to get all of the results.

 ---